SidZRed/TEchX/README.md

 ## Contributing

 Currently, the project is in a nascent stage with more updates and development yet to come.
 Any new feature ideas and/or bugs can be reported in an issue or by opening a pull request in this repository!
+Design and implementation of some of the features is an ongoing process, so inputs are welcome.
+(PDF rendering is still at a very basic phase).
 All contributions are most welcome!

 ## License